-You can also self-drive to Milford Sound, allow plenty of time to get to the terminal, find a park and check in before you cruise.
+You can also self-drive to Milford Sound, allow plenty of time to get to the terminal, find a park (parking is currently charged at $10 a hour) and check in before you cruise.
 The best way to enjoy the whole experience is to board our coaches.
 The road is one of the finest alpine drives in the world, sometimes paired with tricky driving conditions.
 Our experienced drivers know the best places to get the shots and will provide you with heaps of local knowledge about the history of the region.

 We offer coach connections from both Queenstown and Te Anau, this experience includes the two-hour cruise through the Fiord.
 If you opt to self-drive then you will meet the Haven at the Milford terminal for the cruise.